-From denial, anger may set in, as you suddenly realize that the event may have actually happened.
+After denial, anger may emerge, as you suddenly realize that the event have actually happened.
 You are then faced with so much pain that may leave you helpless.
 Most people turn these feelings into anger.
 You may become angry at God, because you feel He should have done something to prevent your loss.
 Some would become bitter, thinking life as unfair to them; thus becoming angry at life.
 Some others would turn this anger towards other people, and use blaming methods at trying to make these other persons the cause of their issues.

 The key here is to realize that no one is to blame for what may, and may not have happened.
 Your frustrations are totally understandable, because of how much pain you feel.
 But turning it out on others isn’t the solution.

 When the anger settles, a form of bargaining occurs.
 This is the stage when you are focused on what you could have done to prevent the situation.
 This is where some would make oaths with God.
 Be careful though!
 You don’t want to make promises you can’t keep after your grieving is totally over and you are now starting to enjoy life, again.

 As you count your losses, and how much you will miss this person, sadness may begin to overwhelm you.
 At this stage, depression sets in.
 You may refuse eating, unable to sleep; while all you do is cry endlessly.
 One of the things that is common here is feelings of regret.
 The feelings at this stage is not unusual, and it is an offshoot of the bargaining stage, where you wished you, or some super powers, could have done something to prevent the loss.